dkochmanski/charming-clim/doc/grafts.md

 third type of connection, that is the Form and the phenomena which is mere a shadow mimicking it[^1].

 Let us talk about sheets.
-Sheet has infinite extent and resolution.
-Sheets may be arranged into hierarchies effectively constituting windowing system with child-parent relation and at the same time it is a drawing plane[^2].
+Sheet is a region[^2] with an infinite resolution and potentially infinite extent on which we can draw.
+Sheets may be arranged into hierarchies creating a windowing system with child-parent relation.
 Sheet is the Form with no visual appearance.
-What we observe is an approximation of the Form which may be hard to recognize when compared to other realizations.
+What we observe is an approximation of the sheet which may be hard to recognize when compared to other approximations.

 [^1]: [Theory of forms](https://en.wikipedia.org/wiki/Theory_of_forms).